+[this language updates Section 4 (Registrar Coordination) and Section 6 (Registry Requirements) of the IRTP]

+Append to Section 4…

 Emergency Action Channel

 Registrars will establish an Emergency Action Channel (EAC) for urgent communications relating to transfers.
+The goal of the EAC is to quickly establish a real-time conversation between registrars (in a language that both parties can understand) in an emergency.
+Further actions can then be taken towards a resolution, including initiating existing (or future) transfer dispute or undo processes.

-The EAC will be reserved for use by ICANN-Accredited Registrars, gTLD Registry Operators, and ICANN Staff.
-The EAC may be a designated as an email address, telephone number, or some other real-time communication
+The EAC will be reserved for use by ICANN-Accredited Registrars, gTLD Registry Operators and ICANN Staff.
+The EAC point of contact may be designated as a telephone number or some other real-time communication channel and will be recorded in, and protected by, the ICANN RADAR system.

-Messages sent via the EAC must generate a non-automated response by a human representative of the Registrar.
-This human respondent must be capable and authorized to investigate and address urgent transfer issues.
-Responses are due within 24 hours of the initial request, although final resolution of the incident may take longer.
+Messages sent via the EAC must generate a non-automated response by a human representative of the gaining Registrar.
+The person or team responding must be capable and authorized to investigate and address urgent transfer issues.
+Responses are required within 24 hours of the initial request, although final resolution of the incident may take longer.

-Failure to respond to an EAC request will result in a transfer-undo and may also result in further action by ICANN, up to and including non-renewal or termination of accreditation.
+The losing registrar will report failures to respond to EAC requests to ICANN Compliance and the registry operator.
+Failure to respond to an EAC request will result in a transfer-undo in accordance with Section 6 of this policy and may also result in further action by ICANN, up to and including non-renewal or termination of accreditation.

-Both parties should retain documentation of any EAC requests and responses, and share copies of this documentation with ICANN upon request.
+Both parties will retain written or electronic documentation of any EAC requests and responses, and share copies of this documentation with ICANN upon request.
+This documentation will be retained in accordance with Section 3.4 of the Registrar Accreditation Agreement (RAA).
 Users of the EAC should report non-responsive Registrars to ICANN.
-Additionally, ICANN will conduct periodic tests (at least once per year, but no more than once per quarter) of the Registrar EAC.
+Additionally, ICANN may conduct periodic tests of the Registrar EAC in situations and a manner deemed appropriate to ensure that registrars are indeed responding to EAC messages.

+Append to Section 6

+6 iv.
+Documentation provided by the Registrar of Record prior to transfer that the Gaining Registrar has not responded to a message via the EAC within the timeframe specified in Section 4.